 Your voyage begins where the world drops off: Ushuaia, Argentina, reputed to be the southernmost city on the planet, located on the far southern tip of South America.
 Starting in the afternoon, you embark from this small resort town on Tierra del Fuego – nicknamed “The End of the World” – and sail the scenic, mountain-fringed Beagle Channel for the rest of the evening.

-Over the next two days on the Drake Passage, you catch a taste of life from the perspective of the polar explorers who first braved these regions: cool salt breezes, rolling waves, maybe even a fin whale blasting up a column of sea spray.
-After passing the Antarctic Convergence – Antarctica’s natural boundary, formed when north-flowing cold waters collide with warmer subantarctic seas – you are in the circum-Antarctic upwelling zone.
-Not only does the marine life change, the avian life changes too: A variety of albatrosses and petrels show up, along with Cape pigeons and southern fulmars.
+Today we are en route to South Georgia.
+After passing the Antarctic Convergence, which is a natural boundary formed when north-flowing cold waters collide with warmer sub-Antarctic waters, we enter the circum-Antarctic upwelling zone.
+Not only does the marine life change, the bird life changes, too: A variety of albatrosses and petrels show up, along with Cape pigeons and southern fulmars.

 Your aim is to visit some of the world’s top king penguin rookeries.
 This time of year you have a good chance of seeing these animals nesting on eggs, their chicks close by.
 The rookeries are overflowing, with waddling rush-hour traffic to and from the beach.
 Possible visits include: Salisbury Plain, St. Andrews Bay, Gold Harbour – Here you see not only the massive king penguin colony, but also elephant seals and limitless fur seal pups playing in the surf.
 Prion Island – This location is closed during the early part of the wandering albatross breeding season (November 20 – January 7).
 From January on, the breeding adults have found their partners and are sitting on eggs or nursing their chicks.
 Enjoy witnessing the gentle nature of these animals, which possess the largest wingspan of any birds in the world.
 Grytviken – You have the opportunity to check out this abandoned whaling station, where king penguins now walk the streets and elephant seals lie around like they own the place – because they just about do.
 You might also see the South Georgia Museum as well as Shackleton’s grave.
 Cooper Bay – A great place for a Zodiac cruise, this bay also houses a rookery of macaroni penguins.
 King penguins, pintails, and giant petrels may also appear here.